As a New York City based airline pilot, I’m frequently asked which NYC-area airport is the best. The answer is complicated, I’m afraid.

 LGA charges an insane $39 per day for parking.
 The upside is you can walk right across to the terminal.

-There are providers offering cheaper parking, but they tend to fill up quick, are usually valet-parking, and you’ll need to take a shuttle to the airport.
+There are providers offering cheaper parking – some offer valet-parking, and you’ll need to take a shuttle to the airport.

 Neither is optimal.